 The annual Impact Venture Challenge encourages students to develop and launch a faith-informed business venture that addresses important societal needs.

 “We had a number of discussions around the topic of how could we motivate students to think more about launching businesses that both made a profit and made a difference in the world,” said Nejmeh.
-“Our sense was that some type of business plan competition might act as a catalyst for entrepreneurship among Messiah College students.”
+“Our sense was that some type of business plan competition might act as a catalyst for entrepreneurship among Messiah University students.”

 Ten years later, The Impact Venture Challenge continues to thrive as a unique opportunity for student entrepreneurship on a college campus.